aendeavor/i3buntu/resources/doc/macOS.md

 bash --version
 ```

 These should all show version 5.
-Now, turn SIP back on, by following the steps to turning it of, just use `enable` instead of `disable` - then reboot.
+While SIP is disabled, we should get rid of preinstalled applications we do not need, like chess, etc. Then, turn SIP back on, by following the steps to turning it of, just use `enable` instead of `disable` - then reboot.

 ## _Homebrew_ & Programs